odashi/davinci-functions/README.md

 # davinci-functions
-Library to ask OpenAI GPT for generating Python literals.
+Library to ask OpenAI GPT for generating objects on the Python runtime.

 This library is prepared to record prompts that would be useful for Python programs.
 If you developed something, let's make a pull request!